 We caught up with one of our volunteers, a second-year Leeds University, psychology student, Emily.

-Emily explained that project is a centre based in Durban for young victims of sexual abuse, in which volunteers helped the children with their pre and post-school routines whilst simultaneously helping with the local community.
+Emily explained that project is a centre based in South Africa for young victims of sexual abuse, in which volunteers helped the children with their pre and post-school routines whilst simultaneously helping with the local community.

 Emily described it as “the most amazing trip ever.”
 She went to the project in South Africa for three weeks.
 When we asked about her impressions of the centre itself, she said; “it might seem daunting at first but they’re so welcoming.
 Their work is tied mainly around sexual abuse and working with children, but they are such a huge part of the community, everyone comes to the centre.”